-I worked through Chapter 7 of Deep Learning last week, and the most useful shift in my thinking was how it framed dropout.
-I had treated dropout as a practical anti-overfitting trick that "adds noise" and often helps.
-The chapter gave me a cleaner mental model: dropout is valuable because it behaves like a relatively inexpensive form of model averaging, close in spirit to bagging.
-That perspective made the result feel easier to reason about.
+I worked through Chapter 7 of Deep Learning last week, and the most useful change in my thinking was the bagging interpretation of dropout.
+I had mostly treated dropout as a practical anti-overfitting trick that adds noise and often helps.
+The chapter gave me a more concrete model: dropout works like a relatively inexpensive form of model averaging, close in spirit to bagging.

 Bagging is powerful because it reduces variance by averaging predictions from many models trained on perturbed data.
 The trade-off is straightforward: training and serving many separate models is expensive.
 Chapter 7 helped me see why dropout works so well: each minibatch update samples a different thinned network via a dropout mask, and all of those subnetworks share parameters.
 During inference, scaling activations gives an efficient approximation to averaging over that family.